 Nos corresponds to us or to/for us, as it is used for both direct and indirect objects.
 Examples:

 O professor chamou-nos no final da aula.
 The professor called us at the end of class.

 Não nos parece justa esta decisão.
 This decision doesn’t seem fair to us.

-Vos is equivalent to the English “you” or “to you”, and it is also valid for both direct and indirect objects.
+Vos corresponds to you or to/for you when talking to multiple people (vocês) and it is also valid for both direct and indirect objects.
 Examples: